100 Kindergarten Art Projects for All Skill Levels and Abilities

 Hello, Wonderful

-Look at photos of real butterflies, then create your own patterned wings.
+Look at photos of real butterflies, then have kids create their own patterned wings.
 This is a good chance to talk about symmetry in art and nature.

 Get tutorial: Butterfly Art